-Brandt has now launched The National Football Post to much acclaim from the football industry, as it has become a "must read" for NFL owners, executives, coaches, players and millions of football fans around the nation.
+Brandt The National Football Post to much acclaim from the football industry, as it has become a "must read" for NFL owners, executives, coaches, players and millions of football fans around the nation.

-Brandt is also now a Lecturer at the University of Pennsylvania's Wharton School of Business and an Adjunct Professor at Georgetown University Law School.
+Brandt is also a Lecturer at the University of Pennsylvania's Wharton School of Business.
 He teaches Negotiations, Sports Law, Sports Business, and Sports Marketing.
 He is a regular columnist for the Sports Business Journal and the Huffington Post; a regular contributor to the NFL Network, Fox Business News, ESPN Radio and Sporting News Radio; and a sought-after speaker on the Business of Sports.